Avoid Personal Injury on Field Trips

 For older (high school and middle school) students, field trips are usually no big deal.
 If anything, it’s a welcome change from the daily routine.
 For younger kids, a field trip is a chance to have an adventure and learn something new.
 But no matter how old you are, you should always follow certain rules to ensure that you and your classmates are safe from harm or personal injury.

 - Behave on the bus – It’s understandable if you’re excited about the excursion.
 But don’t get too rambunctious, especially on the bus.
-Being loud and rowdy, or goofing around with your friends could distract the driver and increase the risk of a being injured is a bus crash.
+Being loud and rowdy, or goofing around with your friends could distract the driver and increase the risk of a being injured in a school bus accident.
 Or you could accidentally hurt one of your classmates.

 - Stay with the group – Avoid the temptation to go off by yourself and know where to go if you are accidentally separated from your group.
 Be aware of your surroundings, just in case there is no designated meeting place.
 This way, you will know where to ask for help if you get lost.
 A security guard, police officer, someone at an information desk, first aid station or the main entrance should be able to help you find your classmates.